 - English – dad/family language

 When 老大 was an infant, she had a wonderful native-speaking Korean nanny and many of her first words were Korean.
-Then at age 2, we moved and had an English-speaking nanny (who was also wonderful!).
-So we started weekly private lessons with a Korean teacher who taught her Hangul and many songs.
-But because there was no reinforcement during the week, 老大 almost forgot how to speak Korean.
+Then at age 2, we moved and had an English-speaking nanny who was also wonderful!
+However, watching her rapidly lose her Korean skills was so sad, so I thought, “maybe we can try Chinese.”

 Around this time, I was found the Raising a Trilingual Child blog and emailed the author, Galina, who was so responsive!
-She insisted that I should not give up and encouraged me to continuing speaking Chinese, so at least 老大 would get passive exposure.
+She insisted that I should not give up and encouraged me to continuing speaking Chinese despite my limitations.
+At least 老大 would get passive exposure.

-With her advice, I started introducing Chinese by singing and playing games such as hide-and-seek.
+Every week, I tried to learn a new Chinese song and play her favorite games, such as hide-and-seek.
 Soon enough, 老大 out-learned everything I knew SO quickly!
 The toddler brain is just amazing for languages!

 My next challenge was to keep learning more so that I would continue to have something to teach her.
-Between age 2-3 was a big struggle, and I was constantly looking words up in the dictionary. 老大 was used to me looking up words all the time and started recognizing characters!
+Between age 2-3 was a big struggle, and I was constantly looking words up in my Chinese dictionary. 老大 surprised me by watching me look up works and started memorizing Chinese characters!

-Here are pictures of our first activities!
-They are not photogenic, but they were very effective because we bonded over these hands-on moments!
+Here are pictures of some of our first activities!
+They are not photogenic because I took them before I planned to share this blog.
+But they were very effective because we bonded over these hands-on, meaningful memories!

 Shape names in Chinese written in the shape